 KORNBERG SCHOOL OF DENTISTRY

-The Kornberg School of Dentistry has two programs for foreign trained dentists.
+The Kornberg School of Dentistry has two programs for internationally trained dentists.

 The new program will operate in a comprehensive general dentistry clinic that will simulate real-life private practice.